K3S

 Kuberentes Local Storage

-A local volume represents a mounted local storage device such as a disk, partition or directory.
-To use local storage within your local Kubernetes cluster first deploy the dev-storage-class:
+A local volume represents a mounted local storage device such as a disk, a partition or a directory.
+To use local storage within your K3S cluster first deploy the dev-storage-class:

 $ kubectl apply -f git/imixs-office-workflow/kubernetes/k3s/local-storage-class.yaml